dhruvil-kasodariya/FileKeeper/README.md

 - Upload files using the upload functionality.
 - View the list of uploaded files.
 - Delete files as needed.
-- Download files by clicking the download button and entering the correct 6-digit code.
+- Download files by clicking the download button.